 - Clothes dryer

 These are pretty standard amenities in American households today.
 Plus, the lifespan of these appliances is fairly limited, even for newer models.
 It could well be worth the extra cost of the Total Plan to cover these items.

 Choice Home Warranty also offers the option to cover other items that are less common and not included in their two other plans.
 You can add these items to your plan a la carte in order to pick and choose which ones apply to you for a small additional cost.

 Here are the options available through Choice Home Warranty’s optional coverage:

 Again, take a look at the user agreement to see the specific components of each item that is covered.

 Choice Home Warranty offers customers some special features that help them to stand out amongst the competition.
 First, eligibility is quite simple.
 The age of your home and your appliances are not considered as part of the eligibility criteria.

-When you have a claim, you can call Choice Home Warranty any time of the day.
-Their claim service is available 24 hours a day, seven days a week all year round.
-They’ll dispatch a pre-screened service provider so you don’t have to worry about finding your own contractor to get the job done.
+When you have a claim, you can call Choice Home Warranty at any time of the day.
+Customer service is available 24 hours a day, seven days a week all year round.
+They’ll dispatch a pre-screened service technician so you don’t have to worry about finding your own contractor to get the job done.

 Additionally, you can purchase a home warranty plan for yourself or as part of a real estate transaction.
 Many sellers elect to purchase a home warranty plan to set themselves apart from other listings in the area.